Arvind-puthucode/MiniAxiom/README.md

+# Motivation
+Want to understand how formal proof engines like **COQ** work and how to use llm to convert natural language queries to questions that such systems are conformtable with.
+A lot of work is in an inspiration what Symbolica and George Morgan works on and the aim is eventually understand some amount of what they do.

 # MathGraph: Hybrid Mathematical Reasoning System

 A novel hybrid approach to mathematical problem solving that combines Large Language Models (LLMs) with formal reasoning engines to achieve both natural language understanding and mathematical rigor.